 Thank you for visiting our website!
 We are a group of Waterville residents concerned about the environmental and economic impacts of plastic grocery and shopping bags.
-We are working to pass an ordinance to ban plastic shopping bags only at Waterville businesses that are 10,000 square feet or larger.
-This includes grocery stores and big box stores, where the majority of plastic bags come from.
+We are working to pass question 1 on the Waterville ballot on November 6th , 2018 to ban plastic shopping bags only at Waterville businesses that are 10,000 square feet or larger.
+This includes grocery stores and big box stores, where most plastic bags come from.
+All restaurants and non profits are excluded.
+This will not impact paper bags or the plastic film bags we put our meat and produce in.
 We encourage you to use a reusable shopping bag instead!

 Cape Elizabeth – Banned